kmvanden/machine_learning/README.md

 **Scoring function**: The top ```iters.k``` number of points (those with the highest acquisition values) are selected from the local optimum search and evaluated using the scoring function.
 The results of the scoring function are then used to update the GP for the next epoch (for a total of ```iters.n``` / ```iters.k``` epochs).

-## :thinking::memo: Key Issues with Microbiome Data When Using Machine Learning Models
+## Key Issues with Microbiome Data When Using Machine Learning Models
 ### Compositional data
 Microbiome data consists of relative abundances, which introduces spurious correlations between the features due to the constant-sum constraint.